Injector pen: History

-The first injector pen was introduced in 1985, by Novo Nordisk to administer insulin products.
+The first injector pen, branded "Penject", was introduced in 1983 to administer insulin products, following trials begun in 1981 at Southern General Hospital, Scotland, initiated by Sheila Reith who has conceived the device, and funded by Diabetes UK.
+The invention was announced, and the preliminary trial described, in a January 1981 paper in The Lancet.
+The patent rights were later sold to Novo Nordisk by Greater Glasgow Health Board.

 After their introduction, insulin pens had a slow adoption in the United States, with only 2% of insulin being injected via pen in 1999.
 A major barrier to adoption in the United States was the increased up-front cost of insulin pens compared to traditional injections.
 Pen adoption in the United States accelerated after studies showed that the higher up-front cost of insulin pens was offset by the increase in compliance, which decreased overall healthcare costs.
 Historically, pen needles were manufactured in lengths up to 12.7mm.
 Over time, pen needles designed for insulin pens have become shorter, and a 4mm long needle is considered sufficient for most people to administer subcutaneously correctly.

 In 1989, an injector pen form of human growth hormone was licensed in New Zealand.
-In the US, a pen form of octreotide was approved by the FDA in 2020, under the brand name Bynfezia.